 Capacity enhancement is also a positive side of handheld lasers.
 Let’s take an example of stainless steel engraving, which needs expensive fiber laser markers.
 Usually, the diode laser should have a wavelength of 465 nm, which is insufficient for engraving stainless steel.
-With emerging technology, people now have holds the freedom to engrave metal tag with a portable handheld laser by its IR laser head that even delivers laser power at over 1300 nm wavelength.
+With emerging technology, people now have the freedom to engrave metal tags with a portable handheld laser with its IR laser head that even delivers laser power at over 1300 nm wavelength.
 For example, the xTool F1 comes with two different laser heads, one with an infrared laser that helps to do the stainless steel engraving and the bare metal brass engraving.

 Here’s what we made both Wood & Metal engraving using the xTool F1 portable laser engraver:

 Portable laser engravers are also cheaper than similar powerful desktop engravers.
 Let’s take the example of a bakery that needs to engrave the package or the cake itself to get the premium price in exchange for the customization done for the customers.
 The owner cannot afford to incur $5000 over the laser machine since the only job is to engrave the customer’s name over the package.
 Handheld laser engravers become useful here with a moderate investment that gives the owner a faster return on investment.